Bling Empire

 Bling Empire is an American reality television series released on Netflix on January 15, 2021.
-The series focuses on the lives of wealthy, materialistic East and Southeast Asian Americans, socialites based in the Los Angeles area, described as real-life Crazy Rich Asians.
+The series focuses on the lives of wealthy, materialistic East and Southeast Asian Americans, socialites based in the Los Angeles area, described as the real-life Crazy Rich Asians.
 It is the first American reality television series in which the main cast are all of East and Southeast Asian descent.

 On March 10, 2021, Netflix renewed the series for a second season which premiered on May 13, 2022.
 The third season premiered on October 5, 2022.
 The sister Netflix series, Bling Empire: New York, launched in January 2023.
+In April 2023, it was reported that Netflix decided to not go forward with the fourth season of this series and second season of the spin-off Bling Empire: New York.